scala/scala3/docs/docs/reference/enums/desugarEnums.md

 ### Other Rules

- - A normal case class which is not produced from an enum case is not allowed to extend `scala.Enum`.
+ - A normal case class which is not produced from an enum case is not allowed to extend `scala.reflect.Enum`.
 This ensures that the only cases of an enum are the ones that are explicitly declared in it.

  - If an enum case has an extends clause, the enum class must be one of the